-Term (18 credi ts)
+Term (18 credits)

-Operating the Farm Business 3
+30090381 Operating the Farm Business 3

 30090382 Soils Management 3

 30090383 Crop Management 3

 30090384 Livestock Nutrition 3

 30090385 Livestock Management 3

-30090386 Farm Records & Business
+30090386 Farm Records & Business Analysis 3

-Analysis 3

-ı

 - The Farm Business & Production Management program starts from July through November annually.
 We advise you to meet with an academic advisor or counselor to successfully plan your academic schedule. - This curriculum sequence is only for student planning.
-Actual student schedules will vary depending on course availability. - Degree completion time may vary based on student scheduling and course availability.
+Actual student schedules will vary depending on course availability. - Program completion time may vary based on student scheduling and course availability. - All course descriptions are found beginning on page 114.